JulianOzelRose/CSS-MultiHack-Internal/README.md

 ```

 ## Offset tables
-Unfortunately there is no offset dumper for CS:S that I am aware of.
+Unfortunately, there is no offset dumper for CS:S that I am aware of.
 However, it
 is possible to configure [hazedumper](https://github.com/frk1/hazedumper) with CS:S
 offset signatures and get it to dump offsets that way.
 Below are the offsets I used
 for this trainer.
 Note that the offsets for ```CBaseEntity``` are located on ```client.dll```.